Bigizic/alx-system_engineering-devops/0x13-firewall/ufw_essentials.md

 to use ufw you have to be a super user

+# MUST READ

+## HOW TO SETUP UP UFW PORT FORWARDING

+* Disable ufw if enabled
+* Allow port that u want to forward to
+* Edit file `/etc/ufw/before.rules` add this line to it before the *filter:

+	# Port fowarding from 8080 to 80
+	*nat
+	:PREROUTING ACCEPT [0:0]
+	-A PREROUTING -p tcp --dport {port packet to forwad} -j REDIRECT --to-port {port where it being/should forwarded/forward to}
+	COMMIT

+* enable ufw
+* reload ufw
+* Then check with nmap if the ports are opened:

+	nmap -F {ip address} or {domain name}

+* If not open troubleshoot it..
+Usually nginx config, try restarting nginx, fix nginx config file at /etc/nginx/sites-enabled/default. check for listening ports and fix or try listening listening ports with grep `grep listen /etc/nginx/sites-enabled/default`

 | UFW commands | USES |
 | ---- | ---- |
 | sudo ufw status | to check if ufw is enabled |